 To unsubscribe use the same link, enter your email address and select Unsubscribe from the "Choose An Action" list.

-EVAC star parties are held at Picket Post Trailhead, near Superior on the Saturday closest to 3rd quarter moon at Picket Post Trailhead, near Superior.
+EVAC star parties are held at Picket Post Trailhead, near Superior on the Saturday closest to 3rd quarter moon and the Saturday closest to the new moon.
 The site offers reasonably dark skies within an hour of most east Valley locations.
 A hill blocks a good bit of the Phoenix sky glow to the west, and Superior's minor glow is visible in the northeast.
 The star party is usually well-attended and is especially suited to those just getting started.
 If you are in the market for a scope, this is the place to see a variety of scopes and talk to their owners or simply get advice on getting started.

-The "deep sky" star party is held on the Saturday closest to new moon and is also hosted at the Picket Post Trailhead location (near Superior, AZ).
+The second EVAC star party is held on the Saturday closest to new moon and is also hosted at the Picket Post Trailhead location (near Superior, AZ).
 The All Arizona Star Party is held on the weekend closest to the New Moon in October (October 5th and 6th for 2018) at the Hovatter Airfield site (see information below):

 How To Get There